The Pros and Cons of a Honeymoon Registry

 - Would a cash registry be better than specifically a honeymoon registry?

 - Are we willing to absorb the service fees associated with these platforms on our guests’ behalf?

 If you’re considering creating a honeymoon registry instead of a traditional household registry, check out the following options, listed alphabetically.

 Blueprint Registry makes the registry experience simple and organized.
 Create a page where you can list the items you’d like such as flights, hotel nights, experiences, etc. Or you can create a general honeymoon fund that guests can contribute to.
 Super simple!

-Honeymoon Wishes has direct partnerships with hotels and cruise lines, so you can use the funds you're given to book your honeymoon right within their platform!
+The Honeymoon Wishes registry has direct partnerships with hotels and cruise lines, so you can use the funds you’re given to book your honeymoon right within their platform!
 Easy peasy!

-Zola's registry is incredibly flexible, offering tangible gifts, honeymoon and cash fund options.
-This allows guests (or a group of your guests) to contribute to a part of your honeymoon or towards specific items you've registered for.
+The Zola registry is incredibly flexible, offering tangible gifts, honeymoon, and cash fund options.
+This allows guests (or a group of your guests) to contribute to a part of your honeymoon or towards specific items you’ve registered for.

 What are your thoughts on honeymoon registries?
 Are you considering going this route?